Bloomington valedictorian plans for the stars

 “I think I realized my passion early,” Lerma, 18, said.
 “My parents were always taking me to museums, because I was always curious.
 I think this is my path.”

-Lerma will graduate from Bloomington High School at 7 p.m.
-Friday at the school's football stadium.
+Lerma is the Bloomington High School valedictorian.
 Her parents Tess and Robert Lerma said they are impressed by what she has done.

 “It’s unbelievable every step she has taken, that hunger for learning,” Tess Lerma said.
 “She always wanted to know more.
 It’s an honor to be her mother.”